NaeemBolchhi/shell-things/README.md

 # Shell Things
-Custom menus, commands, and features for Nilesoft Shell.
+Custom menus and commands for Nilesoft Shell.

 ## Table of contents